-Base salaries for our executive officers are initially established through arm's-length negotiations at the time of the executive officer's hiring, taking into account such executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
+Base salaries for our executive officer's are initially established through arm's-length negotiations at the time of the executive officer's hiring, taking into account such executive officer's qualifications, experience, the scope of his or her responsibilities and competitive market compensation paid by other companies for similar positions within the industry and geography.
 Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-For 2021, the base salaries of Mr. Oliveto and Mr. Hasija were \$566,500 and \$412,000, respectively, and for 2022, the base salaries of Mr. Oliveto, Mr. Hasija, and Dr. Bharucha were \$584,000, \$425,000, and \$391,087, respectively.
-In making decisions regarding salary increases, we may also draw upon the experience of members of our Board with executives at other companies.
+The annual base salaries for each of Mr. Oliveto, Dr. Bharucha and Mr. Hasija for 2023 and 2022 are set forth in the table below: